 The kids were not frightened or concerned but relieved to be back on the beach.
 Today my kids barely remember this incident.

-If we had only known what was happening on the water, we could have made the decision to trust that everything would be fine!
+If we had only known what was happening on the water, we could have decided to trust that everything would be fine!
 Isn’t that how it works in most situations?

-While waiting, it is difficult to learn how to calm down because we don’t know at the beginning of a stressful situation how long it will last or what the outcome will be.
+While waiting, one of the reasons it is difficult to learn how to calm down is we don’t know at the beginning of a stressful situation how long it will last or what the outcome will be.

 Prayer for Anxiety